lasso-js/lasso/README.md

 With the `--production` option enabled, all of the resources are concatenated together, minified and fingerprinted – perfect for high performance web applications running in production.

+:arrow_forward: To try out and experiment with this code, please see the documentation and source code for the [optimizer-cli](https://github.com/raptorjs3/raptor-samples/tree/master/optimizer-cli) sample app.

 The number of command line arguments can get unwieldy so it is better to split out configuration into a separate JSON file.
 Let's now create a configuration file and configure a few bundles to make things more interesting:

 __raptor-optimizer-config.json:__